Brian Posehn: Accolades

-Posehn has been nominated for two Primetime Emmys and one DVDX Award.
-His first Primetime Emmy nomination in 1998 for Outstanding Writing for a Variety or Music Program was for his writing on Mr. Show with Bob and David, which he shared with crew members Scott Aukerman, Jerry Collins, David Cross, Jay Johnston, Bob Odenkirk, Bill Odenkirk, B. J. Porter, and Dino Stamatopoulos.
-The television series' writing staff, including Posehn, received another nomination in the same category in 1999, which Posehn shared with Mike Stoyanov, Paul F. Tompkins, Mike Upchurch, and past writing staff from the previous year.
+Posehn has been nominated for two Primetime Emmys and a DVDX Award.
+His first Primetime Emmy nomination in 1998 for Outstanding Writing for a Variety or Music Program was for writing Mr. Show with Bob and David.
+Crew members Scott Aukerman, Jerry Collins, David Cross, Jay Johnston, Bob Odenkirk, Bill Odenkirk, B. J. Porter, and Dino Stamatopoulos were also nominated for the award.
+The television series' writing staff including Posehn, received another nomination in the same category in 1999.
+Posehn shared the nomination with Mike Stoyanov, Paul F. Tompkins, Mike Upchurch, and the staff from the 1998.

-For his work on Run Ronnie Run!, Posehn was nominated at the 2003 DVD Exclusive Awards for Best Original Song in a DVD Premiere Movie for "The Golden Rule Song" along with performer Jack Black (with the Joey Cheesy Reunion Band) and fellow lyricists David Cross, Bob Odenkirk, Scott Aukerman, B. J. Porter, and Eban Schletter.
+For working on Run Ronnie Run!, Posehn was nominated at the 2003 DVD Exclusive Awards for Best Original Song in a DVD Premiere Movie for "The Golden Rule Song" along with Jack Black (with the Joey Cheesy Reunion Band) and fellow lyricists Cross, Bob Odenkirk, Aukerman, Porter, and Eban Schletter.